 Beans are great protein sources and are even used as alternatives to meat.
-They are some of the best sources of plant-based protein.
+They are some of the best sources of plant-based protein and gardening plants for survival .
 Beans are also rich in complex carbohydrates, potassium, fiber, and other essential vitamins.

 Beans should be grown in full sunlight.
 Ideally, the soil in your garden should be well-drained and fertile.
 For optimum results, you will need to apply fertilizer regularly to your crops.
 In fact, you should prepare your garden with compost and manure.
 Planting should be done a week after the last frost in spring.

 6. Peas – Best Gardening Plants For Survival